saltyorg/docs/docs/reference/guides/plexguide.md

 # Migrating from PlexGuide to Saltbox

-These are some rough notes on migrating from PlexGuide to Saltbox
+These are some rough notes on migrating from PlexGuide to Saltbox.

+If you are a PlexGuide/PTS user moving to Saltbox, additions and corrections to these notes are appreciated and encouraged.
+None of the Saltbox Team have used PlexGuide, and these notes have been provided for the most part by people who have made the switch to Saltbox.

 Some important files and their locations: